 The Paris Agreement on Climate sets the international objective of reducing greenhouse gas (GHG) emissions to keep climate warming well below two degrees.
-However, quantifying past and present GHG emissions and sinks and predicting their future remains a substantial challenge.
-This challenge is primarily due to the high level of uncertainties in observing and modeling these GHG fluxes at regional to global scales, where national-level budgets remain particularly critical, as they provide the basis for assessing progress towards nationally determined contribution (NDCs).
-Thus, achieving climate and emission reduction targets requires a substantial improvement in our ability to estimate the budgets and trends of these key major greenhouse gases (CO2, CH4 and N2O).
+However, quantifying past and present GHG sources and sinks and predicting their future remains a substantial challenge, largely due to uncertainties in observing, attributing, and modelling GHG fluxes from regional to global scales.
+National- and sector-level budgets are particularly critical, as they provide the basis for assessing progress towards nationally determined contributions (NDCs) and inform mitigation policies.

 Convener: